adamwoolhether/learningAlgorithms/05_sorting/readme.md

 and merges them _in place_.
 Visual example:
 ![](mergeSort.gif)
 First allocate the required extra storage to place the values, for efficiency.

+### Quicksort
+Recusively sorts an array by using a element in the array as a pivot value `p`, and inserts `p` into its proper location in the sorted array.
+It rearranges the array's contents so there is a sub array with the values that are `<= p`, and a right subarray with values that are `>= p`.
+It depends on a partitioning function..
+If the array given to quicksort is already sorted, the performance degrades to `O(N2)`.
+It's a common practice to use a random number to get the pivot index value.